BGCG/project2/README.md

 When the quiz ended I wanted the page to refresh when the user pressed the 'Restart' button.
 I found the following [stack overflow](https://stackoverflow.com/questions/29884654/button-that-refreshes-the-page-on-click) post helpful.

-For the CSS styling, I was having issues with centering my question container on the page - I found the reply from avdgaag in this [stack overflow](https://stackoverflow.com/questions/953918/how-to-align-a-div-to-the-middle-horizontally-width-of-the-page) post helpful in achieveing this who suggests to `text-align: center;` your body element to ease positioning of other elements on the page.
+For the CSS styling, I was having issues with centering my question container on the page - I found the reply from avdgaag in this [stack overflow](https://stackoverflow.com/questions/953918/how-to-align-a-div-to-the-middle-horizontally-width-of-the-page) post helpful in achieving this who suggests to `text-align: center;` your body element to ease positioning of other elements on the page.

 ### Images ###